Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 HHDW Poverty Level Documentation

-The Kotelchuck Index, also called the Adequacy of Prenatal Care Utilization (APNCU), uses two crucial elements obtained from birth certificate data-when prenatal care began (initiation) and the number of prenatal visits from when prenatal care began until delivery (received services).
+The Adequacy of Prenatal Care Utilization (APNCU) Index, also called the Kotelchuck Index, uses two crucial elements obtained from birth certificate data-when prenatal care began (initiation) and the number of prenatal visits from when prenatal care began until delivery (received services).
 The Kotelchuck index classifies the adequacy of initiation as follows:

 with the underlying assumption that the earlier prenatal care begins the better.
 To classify the adequacy of received services, the number of prenatal visits is compared to the expected number of visits for the period between when care began and the delivery date.
 The expected number of visits is based on the American College of Obstetricians and Gynecologists prenatal care standards for uncomplicated pregnancies and is adjusted for the gestational age when care began and for the gestational age at delivery.